Rony García: Detroit Tigers

 On December 12, 2019, the Detroit Tigers selected García with the first selection in the 2019 Rule 5 draft.
 García made his major league debut on July 28, 2020, and gave up three runs over three innings.
 With the 2020 Detroit Tigers, García appeared in 15 games, compiling a 1–0 record with 8.14 ERA and 14 strikeouts in 21 innings pitched.

-García missed spring training in 2021 due to an appendectomy, and started the 2021 season with the Toledo Mud Hens.
+García missed spring training in 2021 due to an appendectomy, and started the season with the Toledo Mud Hens.
 The Tigers promoted him to the major leagues on May 30, but made just two appearances for the team on the year.
 On June 15, García was placed on the 60-day injured list with a left knee sprain.

-In 2022, García made 16 appearances (8 starts) for the Tigers, working to a 3-3 record and 4.41 ERA with 48 strikeouts in 51.0 innings pitched.
+In 2022, García made 16 appearances (8 starts) for the Tigers, working to a 3–3 record and 4.41 ERA with 48 strikeouts in 51.0 innings pitched.

-García was optioned to Triple-A Toledo to begin the 2023 season.
+The Tigers optioned García to Triple-A Toledo to begin the 2023 season.
+On March 29, 2023, he was removed from the 40-man roster and sent outright to Toledo.
+García spent the campaign with Toledo, making 27 appearances and struggling to an 8.29 ERA with 50 strikeouts across 38 innings pitched.
+He elected free agency following the season on November 6.